BenjaminHao/Algorithm_Fundamental/README.md

 # Algorithm_Fundamental
-This repository is for Algorithm course in BCIT.
+This repository is for Algorithm course at BCIT.